art historian, lecturer, writer + art advisor

 An art historian and lecturer with three degrees in art history and management, Georgina is an accredited speaker for The Arts Society and has undertaken speaking engagements at international museums and art institutions including Christie’s Education New York and the Moscow Museum of Modern Art.
 She presents at international art conferences, most recently in New York, Paris, London and Lisbon and is a visiting lecturer at UK universities where she is a popular speaker on South Asian modern and contemporary art and its markets, collecting and investment.
 Georgina is also a guest lecturer for luxury cruise lines for whom she has developed a series of art talks relating to Asian and Pacific destinations.

-She is also a sponsor of Plan International, a global children’s charity, ‘Because I am a Girl’ campaign in India. plan-international.org, and Art History Link-Up, a UK charity providing free art history education to BAME, state supported and widening participation students, arthistorylinkup.org.
+She is also a supporter of Plan International, the global children’s charity ‘Because I am a Girl’ campaign in India, plan-international.org, and Art History Link-Up, a UK charity providing free art history education to BAME, state supported and widening participation students, arthistorylinkup.org.

 Untitled, Anil Majmudar, 2014